Quantum Nonlocality under Latency Constraints: Introduction

-Such a question is extremely relevant for HFT, where time is literally money.
-But in general, a separation between the answer to this question using classical or quantum resources can be interpreted as a mathematically provable \emph{time advantage} that can be achieved by using quantum resources.
-That is, we can ask what is the \emph{minimum time needed} to achieve a certain figure of merit, or utility~\cite{ding2024coordinating}, using classical or quantum resources.
-If the minimum time is shorter for quantum resources, this constitutes a provable quantum advantage in the time required.
-This applies to other real-world scenarios that can also be latency-sensitive to the point where speed of light delay is a concern, including (classical) distributed computing and computer architecture~\cite{ding2024coordinating,da2025entanglement}.
-Furthermore, as mentioned in~\cite{brandenburger2015quantum,szegedy2020systems,ding2024coordinating}, non-communication between parties can arise in real-world scenarios for reasons other than latency, such as a lack of a centralized control or the existence of privacy concerns, characteristics prevalent in distributed control systems~\cite{hasanpour2017quantum,viola2024quantum}.
-Our LC game framework naturally applies to these scenarios where there is centralized control or there are no privacy concerns for a subset of the parties.
-Lastly, our notion of multi-step LC games is very natural to real-world scenarios where parties are receiving a series of inputs and producing a series of outputs in real time.
+This is exactly the question being asked in HFT, where time is literally money.
+Taking a different angle, we can ask what is the minimum time needed to achieve a certain figure of merit using classical or quantum resources.
+If the minimum time is shorter with quantum resources than with classical resources, \emph{this constitutes a provable quantum advantage in the time required to achieve this figure of merit}.
+This applies to other real-world scenarios that are latency-sensitive, including (classical) distributed systems~\cite{hasanpour2017quantum,ding2024coordinating,da2025entanglement,arun2025faster}.
+Furthermore, as mentioned in~\cite{brandenburger2015quantum,szegedy2020systems,ding2024coordinating}, non-communication between parties can arise in real-world scenarios for reasons other than latency, such as privacy concerns or a lack of centralized control, characteristics prevalent in distributed control systems~\cite{hasanpour2017quantum,viola2024quantum,tucker2024quantum}.
+Our LC games framework naturally applies to these scenarios where non-communication is enforced only for a subset of the parties.